 Genital Warts

 Genital warts are caused by HPV (Human Papilloma Virus).
 Although warts may get better by themselves, most people opt for treatment.
-Warts may sometimes reappear after they seem to have gone on their own or after treatment.
+Warts may sometimes come back even after they have been treated.

 What is it?

-Genital warts are caused by a common skin virus called HPV (short for Human Papilloma Virus).
-Many people will carry the virus and never develop warts.
-If you do develop visible warts we can offer treatment to make them go away but it is up to your body's immune system to clear the virus up, which can take months to years in some people.
+Genital warts are caused by a common skin virus called HPV type 6 & 11 (short for Human Papilloma Virus).
+Many people will have the virus in their skin and never develop warts.
+If you do develop warts we can offer treatment to make the warts go away but it is up to your body's immune system to get rid off the actual HPV virus, which may take months or years.

-Warts can appear for the first time during pregnancy because of the immune system changes that happen when someone is pregnant.
+Warts can appear for the first time during pregnancy because the immune system changes when someone is pregnant.
 Genital warts can be treated with cryotherapy (freezing) during pregnancy.
-However, having genital warts rarely affects the baby during birth.
-If you are pregnant, you can be reassured that there is little risk to the baby, but you should tell your doctor or nurse if you have genital warts.
+You cannot use wart creams during pregnancy.
+Having genital warts rarely affects the baby during birth.
+If you are pregnant, there is little risk to the baby, but you should tell your doctor or nurse if you have genital warts.

 How do I catch it?